 Assessing Students’ Progress on the Energy Concept Using Three-Dimensional Items (ASPECt-3D) - With Next Generation Science Standards (NGSS) calling for instruction that fosters an integrated understanding of (1) science and engineering practices, (2) crosscutting concepts, and (3) disciplinary core ideas, there is a critical need for assessments that can measure students’ ability to use these three dimensions together to make sense of energy-related phenomena.
 This project is funded by the U.S. Department of Education's Institute of Education Sciences (IES) and builds on a currently funded IES project in which Project 2061 is developing three vertically-equated instruments to assess students’ progress on the energy concept.
-This new project expands on the earlier work by developing assessment clusters made up of both multiple-choice and constructed/open-ended response items that can be used to measure growth in students’ understanding of practices, crosscutting concepts, and disciplinary core ideas from grades 4 through 12.
+Working with BSCS, this new project expands on the earlier work by developing assessment clusters made up of both multiple-choice and constructed/open-ended response items that can be used to measure growth in students’ understanding of science and engineering practices, crosscutting concepts, and disciplinary core ideas from grades 4 through 12.
 Contact: Cari Herrmann Abell, Principal Investigator, email@example.com

 - DeBoer, G. E., Herrmann-Abell, C. F., & Glassman, S. (2016, April).
 Differential Performance of English Learners on Science Assessments: The Role of Cognitive Complexity.
 Paper presented at the Annual Conference of the National Association for Research in Science Teaching.
 Baltimore, MD.